Woolen still learning in standout rookie season for Seahawks - NewsBreak

 Suns' Booker leaves early against Nuggets with groin injury

-DENVER (AP) — Phoenix Suns star Devin Booker left with a groin injury early in the first quarter Sunday night against the Denver Nuggets.
-The All-NBA guard had two points in 4:20 after missing the previous three games because of groin soreness.
+DENVER (AP) — Phoenix Suns guard Devin Booker left with a groin injury early in the first quarter Sunday night against the Denver Nuggets.
+He had two points in 4:20 after missing the last three games due to groin soreness.

 Jokic, Nuggets outlast Suns 128-125 in OT; Booker sidelined